 The Story of Habitat for Humanity

 The story of Habitat for Humanity begins in 1976 in Americus, Georgia, when Millard and Linda Fuller became concerned about the people in their area living in 'poverty housing'.
-Internationally, Habitat for Humanity now operates in 100 countries, has built over 200,000 houses, and shelters 1 million children and adults around the globe.
-A new Habitat home is built every 8 minutes!
+Since then, Habitat for Humanity International has built, rehabilitated, repaired or improved more than 600,000 houses worldwide – providing shelter for more than 6.8 million people.

 Habitat for Humanity Greater Ottawa (Habitat GO) became an affiliate of Habitat for Humanity Canada in 1993.
-As one of 55 affiliates in Canada, Habitat GO is responsible for raising its own funds, organizing volunteers and building homes for low-income, working families living in the National Capital Region.
+As one of 56 affiliates in Canada, Habitat GO is responsible for raising its own funds, organizing volunteers and bringing communities together to help families build strength, stability and self-reliance through affordable homeownership.
 The first Habitat GO home was built in 1994.

 Click here to read the history of Habitat GO.